Artists who made "racist" graffiti on "Homeland" seek changes

 “I hope that what we did will lead the makers of the show to interact a bit more with the subject matter and maybe try to represent people in a more differentiated way,” he said.

 Claire Danes has won two Emmys and two Golden Globes for her portrayal of Mathison, who struggles to do her job while afflicted with bi-polar disorder.
-But the show has been criticised for its inaccuracies and accused of stereotyping in its depiction of the Middle East and Islamic culture.
-(Reporting by Tina Bellon in Berlin, Mostafa Salem in Cairo and Michael Roddy in London; Writing by Michael Roddy; Editing by Larry King)
+But the show has been criticized for its inaccuracies and accused of stereotyping in its depiction of the Middle East and Islamic culture.

+Reporting by Tina Bellon in Berlin, Mostafa Salem in Cairo and Michael Roddy in London; Writing by Michael Roddy; Editing by Larry King